fc-io/working-with-alvis-from-ki/README.md

 Apply at <https://supr.naiss.se/>.

-You must be a PhD student or above – otherwise ask your supervisor to apply on your behalf.
+You must, in general, be a PhD student or above.
+Ask your supervisor to apply on your behalf if you ain't qualified yet ;).

 ## Caveats